Deepen your learning and advance your career with our industry short courses

 Simulated Electronic Navigation (SEN) Simulator

-Commissioned in 1994 and upgraded in 2010, this navigation simulator is used to replicate navigation operations on the bridge of a ship and consists of four part-task bridges, each fitted with realistic equipment and a visualization system.
+Commissioned in 1994 and upgraded in 2025, this navigation simulator is used to replicate navigation operations on the bridge of a ship and consists of four part-task Class bridges, each fitted with realistic equipment and a visualization system.

 Add to Calendar